An inversion can refer to several different aspects of music and music theory.

 You can match the other scale degrees with their respective notes in the C major scale using the following diagram, which can be applied to any major scale:

 For most, this is the more familiar method of notating triads and inversions.
 Before we get into the method of using figured bass notation, which has its advantages in certain contexts, we should cover the practice of using the Roman numeral method with some more concrete examples.
+If you'd like to cover some guitar basics before diving into this topic, checkout our how to play guitar primer.

 Understanding Roman Numeral Notation